Spastic hemiplegia: Treatment

 There is no known cure for cerebral palsy, however, there is a large array of treatments proven effective at improving quality of life and relieving some of the symptoms associated with CP, especially SHCP.
 Some treatments are aimed at improving mobility, strengthening muscle and improving coordination.
-Although CP is due to permanent damage and is not progressive in nature, without treatment the symptoms can become worse, intensifying in pain and severity, and create complications that were not initially present.
+Although CP is due to permanent damage and is not progressive in nature, the symptoms can become worse without treatment, intensifying in pain and severity, and create complications that were not initially present.
 Some treatments are preventative measures to help prevent further complications, such as complete paralysis of the arm due to non-use and subsequent worsening hypertonia and joint contracture.
 Others forms of treatment are corrective in nature.
 Many treatments target symptoms that are indirectly related to or caused by the SHCP.
 Many of these treatments are common for other forms of CP as well.
 Treatment is individualized based on each case and the specific needs of the patient.
 Treatments are often combined with other forms of treatment and a long-term treatment plan is created and continuously evaluated.
 Treatment can include the following: